Written in October 2005 - Updated on December 13, 2015

 “This is a faithful saying and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief” (The apostle Paul, from 1 Timothy 1:15).

 December 13, 2015 Update: I mentioned at the beginning of this testimony that I was born with Tourette's Syndrome and obsessive compulsive disorder, so I just thought I should post this update to say that my mom started to notice in 2009 that I have more symptoms of Asperger's syndrome than Tourette's Syndrome (although Tourette's can be part of it with some people), and I started to notice this myself after doing some research on it.
-The Lord has now given me a girlfriend who has made more of an effort to understand me than most people that I have come across.

 Your Love Broke Through, by Keith Green (Song on You Tube)

 Enemy, by The Newsboys (Song on You Tube)

 Do You Have a Testimony?
 By Stephen Bennett (Song on You Tube)

 Mike Oppenheimer's Testimony